denandz/fuzzotron/README.md

 	--directory	Directory with original test cases

 Connection Options:
-	-h		IP of host to connect to REQUIRED
-	-p		Port to connect to REQUIRED
+	-h		IP of host to connect to or path to unix domain socket REQUIRED -p		Port to connect to REQUIRED for TCP and UDP
-	-P		Protocol to use (tcp,udp) REQUIRED
+	-P		Protocol to use (tcp,udp,unix) REQUIRED
 	--ssl		Use SSL for the connection
 	--destroy	Use TCP_REPAIR mode to immediately destroy the connection, do not send FIN/RST.